nvhoanganh/demotron-anthony/README.md

 docker build . -t <YOUR_DOCKER_ACCOUNT>/sock-shop-frontend:error
 docker push <YOUR_DOCKER_ACCOUNT>/sock-shop-frontend:error

-# Note: update line 19 of /apps/sock-shop-frontend-own-image-with-error.yaml
-# and replace YOUR_DOCKER_ACCOUNT with your docker account name
-# apply the change
+# use the newly built image
-kubectl apply -f apps/sock-shop-frontend-own-image-with-error.yaml --namespace=sock-shop
+kubectl set image deployment/front-end front-end=YOUR_DOCKER_ACCOUNT/sock-shop-frontend:error -n sock-shop

 # go to the app on browser, add an item into the cart and then update the cart
 # - set the quantity to 10 => works fine